Flaque/quirk/TRANSLATIONS.md

 cp src/locals/en.json src/locals/fi.json
 ```

-Note that the convention typically uses the english name for the language, so no `suomi.json`! 😭
+Note that the convention typically uses the English name for the language, so no `suomi.json`! 😭

 ## Fill out the JSON file